 We want many things in life: that new TV, fancier furniture, or maybe a complete kitchen remodel.
 Try to make your big purchases investments in your happiness.
 Think about what you're going to use that new item for.
 Buying a new grill, for example, may lead to more parties and get-togethers at your home.
 Maybe that new streaming subscription will be used for family movie nights.
 The important thing is to pause, step back and think about what you're bringing into your environment and what you're going to get back from it.

 We're only as happy and healthy as our living environment.
 Take a moment to step back and think about your surroundings and whether you can get more out of them.
 True wellness comes to those who take charge of each aspect of their lives.
-Environmental wellness is one of Seven Dimensions of Wellness.
-Continue to read our blog about how you can take steps to improve the other six dimensions.
+Environmental wellness is one of Eight Dimensions of Wellness.
+Continue to read our blog about how you can take steps to improve the other seven dimensions.